nathanstitt/mobx-decorated-models/README.md

 # Future plans

  * Use a provided lookup function to control the lookup
- * Sessions properties that will be set from JSON but won't be serialized
+ * Sessions properties that will be set from JSON but won't be serialized.